kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 Back in the late 2000's, someone with strong <a href="https://jquery.com/">jQuery</a> skills was guaranteed a high-paying front end web developer job. jQuery begat <a href="https://backbonejs.org/">Backbone</a>, which begat <a href="https://angular.io/">Angular</a>, which begat React, and so on and so forth.
 </p>

-<p>Yes, the required skills for FE web developer jobs constantly change.
+<p>Yes, the required skills for FE web developer jobs constantly changes.
 But the changes from my last job search to this one are those most extreme ones I've ever seen.</p>

 <p>Front end web developers with these skill sets are THE most employable at the time of this post:</p>

 <ul>
 <li class="post__list-item" style="list-style-type:disc;"><b>React and its ecosystem:</b> See the previous item on this list ;)</li>

-<li class="post__list-item" style="list-style-type:disc;"><b>TypeScript:</b> It makes unit testing easier and lets those classically-trained Java/C developers ramp up on JS quicker.
+<li class="post__list-item" style="list-style-type:disc;"><b>TypeScript:</b> It makes it easier for those classically-trained Java/C developers on your team to learn JavaScript.
+It also makes unit testing easier so <a href="https://www.typescriptlang.org/">read up on it</a>.
 Speaking of testing...</li>

 <li class="post__list-item" style="list-style-type:disc;"><b>JavaScript unit testing:</b> JavaScript was initially created to be a beginner's programming language so it didn't need a unit testing like Java has.
 But JS has matured past that simplicity and almost all prospective employers expect some unit test knowledge among candidates.
 Maybe not guru-level knowledge but <i>some</i> knowledge.</li>

 <li class="post__list-item" style="list-style-type:disc;"><b>Angular version 2 and higher:</b> Many businesses added Angular to their codebases before React got big.
 That legacy code is still out there and those businesses are hiring developers to maintain it as well as migrate it over to React.</li>

 <li class="post__list-item" style="list-style-type:disc;"><b>Intermediate level JavaScript knowledge:</b> If you know React and/or Angular, then employers expect your JavaScript knowledge to be better than basic.
 You should know how to do things like use  <code>fetch</code> and <code>try/catch</code> and extract info from data structures with loops.</li>

 <li class="post__list-item" style="list-style-type:disc;"><b>Code deployment via cloud-based apps and services:</b> We'll discuss this in depth in #6 on this list ;)</li>
 </ul>
 </li>